 Another wonderful factor that improves our understanding of the heavens is the presence of perfect solar eclipses.
 It’s extraordinary that our gargantuan sun—864,300 miles in diameter, 332,840 times the Earth’s mass—can be visually obscured by the moon, which is a tiny two tenths of 1 percent of its size.
 But the relative distances of these two heavenly bodies from Earth, coupled with their unusually exquisite roundness, make the perfect solar eclipse possible.

-This has proven quite helpful to scientists who are trying to unriddle the mysteries of the universe.
+This has proved quite helpful to scientists who are trying to unriddle the mysteries of the universe.
 Hundreds of years ago, a perfect eclipse helped observers confirm that stars are composed of gas.
 More recently, an eclipse helped verify the theory of relativity, showing that light is bent by the sun’s gravity.
 That we see a perfect eclipse (rather than a “super-eclipse,” in which our moon would completely obscure the sun) gave us our first glimpses of the sun’s gaseous chromosphere, which has yielded additional insights about stars.

 Another convenient feature of our cosmic vantage point is how protected Earth is from collisions.
 The four gas-giant planets in our solar system—Jupiter, Saturn, Uranus and Neptune—do us a big favor by shielding Earth from dangerous space projectiles like asteroids and comets.
 Their gravitational pull tends to absorb or deflect the most dangerous of these colliders.
 Yet they’re not too efficient: The few smaller asteroids that have made it through and hit Earth have actually aided in scientific discovery.
 (It’s also worth noting that these huge planets are not so close as to block or wash out our view of space.
 If gigantic Jupiter resided where Mars currently sits, it would be 1,550 times brighter to us than it is now.)